IdanLib/IdanLib/README.md

 I'm a **full-stack developer** with knowledge and experience inin **C**, **Java**, and the extended **JavaScript** family (list below).

-I write clean, clear, maintainable code that asheres to SOLID principles wherever possible.
+I write clean, clear, maintainable code that adheres to SOLID principles wherever possible.

-I am creative, quick, and independent - and I bring TONS of added value just waiting to be harnassed.
+I am creative, quick, and independent - and I bring TONS of added value just is waiting to be harnassed towards a greater good.

 ### Tech Skills